-I started by making some pastry.
-I have a recipe for shortcrust pastry that I stick to religiously as it always works.
-I started with 350g plain flour and 170g butter.
-I rubbed the butter into the flour, I then added in two eggs and mixed until a dough formed.
-I wrapped it in cling film and chilled it in the fridge for 1 hour.
+For the pastry I stuck with a recipe for shortcrust pastry that always works for me.
+I rubbed butter into the flour, I then added in eggs and mixed until a dough formed.
+I wrapped it in cling film and chilled it in the fridge.

 After the pastry had been chilled I rolled it out onto some cling film, this makes it so much easier to lift and line the tin with.

 I lined a 28cm diameter loose bottomed tart tin with the pastry and peeled off the cling film.